thechrislee/new_post/README.md

 # new_post
 Python program that generates Jekyll blog posts.
-Posts are generated using python string templates.
+Posts are generated using python template strings.

 ```python
 $ ./new_post.py -h